 Surgery is only performed in extreme cases where more conservative options have been tried for at least a year.
 However, surgery does not guarantee 100% recovery.

-The return of normal lower limb function will usually reduce and remove symptoms.
+The return of normal lower limb function and removal of ankle/foot involvement will usually reduce and remove symptoms.
 Advice regarding how to avoid activities that are likely to aggravate symptoms and following home help remedies will ensure this condition resolves and any potential relapse is avoided.
-So if you or someone you know is experiencing shin splints why not get a thorough examination.
-Get to the underlying cause and back to your favorate activities.